Captain Carrot and His Amazing Zoo Crew!: Countdown

 The Zoo Crew operated briefly in defiance of the new law in a battle with the Salamandroid (at a comic book convention where Roger Rodney Rabbit was on a writers' panel) and again when they learn of a threat to destroy Gnu York's greatest landmarks.
 Frogzilla reappears in a dumbed-down state (reminiscent of the "Hulk smash!" version of the Hulk) and battles the Zoo Crew.
 During the fight, he swallows Pig-Iron.
 He is manipulated into vomiting Pig-Iron into a particular building, which houses a dimensional warp.
 The crash frees Alley-Kat-Abra from a netherworld.
 After defeating Frogzilla, Abra tells her former teammates that she was imprisoned there by Dark Alley, an evil version of herself created by the Just'a Lotta Animals foe Feline Faust.
 Dark Alley was the one who killed Little Cheese and framed Yankee Poodle for the crime.
 Pig-Iron vouches for her and tells them that she contacted him telepathically from the netherworld while he was in Frogzilla's belly and told him her escape plan.
 The team accepts her back as a probationary member (until they are sure that they can trust her again) and they promptly go to search for the Salamandroid's base under the ocean.
 Starro the Conqueror surprises them and uses his starfish duplicates to make them forget how to use their powers.
-Only Pig-Iron escaped-he could not go underwater for fear of rusting.
+Only Pig-Iron escaped - he could not go underwater for fear of rusting.

 Starro works with Rash Al Paca to flood Earth-26 so that he can rule it.
-Aftr President Arnold reveals that the ID collars have eliminated the powers of every superhero on Earth-26, the Zoo Crew summons the Just'a Lotta Animals for help.
-Green Lambkin leads a JLA team (Hawkmoose, the Elon-Gator, the Crash, the Batmouse and Zap-Panda) to help.
-Unable to stop the flood, the animal heroes evacuate a number of Gnu Yorkers using an ocean liner called Boa's Ark.
-As Pig-Iron stays behind battling Starro hoof to tentacle.
+After President Arnold reveals that the ID collars have eliminated the powers of every superhero on Earth-26, the Zoo Crew summons the Just'a Lotta Animals for help.
+Green Lambkin leads a JLA team (consisting of Hawkmoose, the Elon-Gator, the Crash, the Batmouse and Zap-Panda) to help.
+Unable to stop the flood, the animal heroes evacuate a number of Gnu Yorkers using an ocean liner called Boa's Ark As Pig-Iron stays behind battling Starro hoof to tentacle.
 Others combine their powers to transport the ship full of refugees to Earth-C-Minus.
 En route, the JLA encounters Muttron, Lightstray and Orihound of the New Dogs; while the two groups face off, the cruise ship is accidentally sucked into the New Dogs' Kaboom Tube and sent to New Earth.
-The ship lands safely, but all of the passengers, including the Zoo Crew, have turned into ordinary animals.

-Zatanna takes Roger Rabbit to participate in her stage show, as the other transformed Zoo Crew members look on.
-(A pig is among the transformed Crew, though Pig-Iron had not been on the ship when it left).
+Zatanna and Hawkgirl encounter the ship and help it land safely, but all of the passengers, including the Zoo Crew, have turned into ordinary, non-anthropomorphic animals.
+Zatanna then takes the transformed Captain to participate in her stage show, as the other transformed Zoo Crew members look on, helplessly.